virtual-labs/exp-feature-representation-iiith/experiment/objective.md

+The high-level goals of the experiment are:

 - Understand feature representation in classification.
 - Visualize features and their effect on separability.
 - Experiment with k-NN classification.
-- Test effect of scaling and feature engineering.
+- Test the effect of scaling and feature engineering.